Welcome!

 Bottle:

-The overall packaging design was by Susan Wacker-Donle, who headed the Art Direction, Bottle Design, Design & Production Direction for Elizabeth Taylor Fragrances.
+The overall packaging design, spearheaded by Susan Wacker-Donle, who led Art Direction, Bottle Design, and Design & Production Direction for Elizabeth Taylor Fragrances, is completed with a rich gold paper-covered presentation box.
+This packaging further enhances the fragrance's high-end appeal and complements the opulence of the bottle.

 Fate of the Fragrance: